Skip to content

 Creator economy experts · $50M+ total creator revenue

-How to Get More OnlyFans Subscribers: 12 Tactics That Work
+How to Get More OnlyFans Subscribers: 12 Tactics That Actually Move the Number

-Here is what nobody tells you: the answer is almost never your content.
+Here’s what nobody tells you: the answer to “how do I get more subscribers” is almost never your content.

 Most creators who struggle with growth are creating perfectly good content.
-They just do not have a system for getting it in front of the right people and converting those people into paying subscribers.
-Growth is a skill — and like any skill, it can be learned.
+They just don’t have a system for getting it in front of the right people — and converting those people into paying subscribers.
+Growth is a skill.
+Like any skill, it can be learned.

-At Aruna Talent — the agency behind $50M+ in creator revenue, 60+ active creators, and $20K+ average creator first-week results — subscriber growth is what we execute on every single day.
-These 12 tactics are the ones that consistently move the needle.
+At Aruna Talent — the agency behind $50M+ in creator revenue, 60+ active creators, and $20K+ average first-week results — subscriber growth is what we execute on every single day.
+These 12 tactics are the ones that consistently move the number.
 Not theory.
 Not guesswork.
-Tested, refined, and proven across real creator accounts.
+Tested and refined across real creator accounts.

-As you read each tactic, you will begin to notice which gaps in your current approach are costing you the most subscribers.
+As you read each tactic, you’ll start to notice which gaps in your current approach are costing you the most subscribers.

 Tactic 1: Fix Your OnlyFans Profile Before Anything Else

-Here is a truth that stings: you might be driving traffic to your page and losing subscribers because your profile is not converting.
+You might be driving traffic to your page and losing subscribers because your profile isn’t converting.
 Before investing time in any growth tactic, make sure your OnlyFans profile is actually doing its job.

 Profile Photo

 Your profile photo is the first thing a potential subscriber sees.
 It needs to be high-quality, eye-catching, and representative of your brand.
-This is not the place for a casual phone selfie — invest in a strong image that immediately communicates what your page is about.
+This is not the place for a casual phone selfie.

 Bio